Ecosystem Targets and Supporting Indicators

 Show/Hide Table Data

 This target is ahead of schedule.
 In order to meet the 2035 goal, an average of 10 stream miles per year need to be reconnected to restore 200 stream miles to Long Island Sound.
-The initiative has so far reconnected 111 river miles, an average of 22.2 stream miles a year since 2015 and is 55.5 percent of the way toward meeting the goal.
+The initiative has so far reconnected 111 river miles, an average of 22.2 stream miles a year since 2015, and is 55.5 percent of the way toward meeting the goal.

 Trends in populations of diadromous fish that would benefit by reopening of fish migratory corridors are not tracked by the LISS, but the Connecticut Department of Energy and Environmental Protection (CT DEEP) and other partners keep track of population trends through the use of electronic fish counters, video surveillance, volunteers, and other means.
 LISS has supporting indicators compiled by CT DEEP of spawning runs in Long Island Sound tributaries that track populations in rivers that have completed all fish passage projects and those rivers where projects are still being proposed (see sidebar).